a-sit-plus/wallet-issuing-backend/README.md

  - `lifetime` to set the lifetime of a single revocation list, i.e. the validity of the Verifiable Credential which represents the revocation list for other credentials, defaults to `P7D`, i.e. 7 days.
  - `regular-write-timeout` to set the timeout after which a revocation list shall be written again, defaults to `P5D`, i.e. 5 days.
  - `dirty-check-rate` to set the rate at which the service shall check for dirty (i.e. where a credential has been revoked) revocation lists that need to be written, defaults to `PT10M`, i.e. 10 minutes.
- - `regular-check-rate` to set the rate at which the service shall check for outdated revocation lists (see `regular-write-timeout`) that need to be written, defaults to `PT24H`, i.e. 24 hours.
+ - `regular-check-rate` to set the rate at which the service shall check for outdated revocation lists (see `regular-write-timeout`) that need to be written, defaults to `PT1H`, i.e. 1 hour.
  - `cache-path` to set the path at which the revocation lists shall be written to and read from, e.g. `cache/revocation-list/`

 Alternative configuration for the device binding authentication (i.e. the validation of the ext. nonce provided by the Wallet App):